jonnonz1/nz-statute-book/acts/public/2020/urban-development-act-2020.md

-(3) The enactments in section 143 under which Kāinga Ora has roading powers apply, for the purposes of this section,— (a) as if references in those enactments to a council or other statutory body included references to Kāinga Ora; and (b) as if references in those enactments to a district included references to the project area; and (c) as if references in those enactments to a scheme plan, an operative district scheme, or a district plan included references to the development plan; and
+(3) The enactments in section 143 under which Kāinga Ora has roading powers apply, for the purposes of this section,— (a) as if references in those enactments to a council or other statutory body included references to Kāinga Ora; and (b) as if references in those enactments to a district included references to the project area; and (c) as if references in those enactments to a natural and built environment plan included references to the development plan; and
   (d) with all other necessary modifications.
 (4) Part 4 of the Government Roading Powers Act 1989 applies as if works done or to be done by Kāinga Ora, acting with the roading powers, are local works.
 (5) Section 326 of the Local Government Act 1974 (which relates to betterment arising from creation or widening of a road) applies as set out in subpart 4 of Part 4.